2024 Updated Version

 • Illinois Final Paycheck Policy: Employers are required to provide the employee with their final paycheck in accordance with the timeline of when they would receive it had they remained employed.

-• Illinois Personnel Files Policy: Employers are required to provide rules regarding accessing and copying personnel records.
+• Illinois Personnel Files Policy: Employers are required to provide employees with access to their personnel records.

-• Illinois Lactation Accommodation Policy: Reasonable accommodations are required to be provided for nursing mothers.
+• Illinois Lactation Policy: Reasonable break time is required to be provided for nursing mothers.

-• Illinois Medical Donor Leave Policy: Employers are required to provide the employee with paid leave for medical donations.
+• Illinois Medical Donor Leave Policy: Companies with 51 or more employees are required to provide the employees with paid leave for medical donations, including blood and organs.

-• Illinois Family Bereavement Leave Policy: Employers are required to provide unpaid leave to employees experiencing events of a family bereavement.
+• Illinois Family Bereavement Leave Policy: Employers with more than 50 employees are required to provide unpaid leave to employees experiencing events of a family bereavement.

 • Illinois Voting Leave Policy: Employers are required to provide employees with paid leave for voting.